Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Introduction

-Our aim in this work is to develop approaches to encourage SSL to focus on semantic content.
-To do this, we explore a class of augmentations we call {\em background augmentations}.
-In particular, we study three classes of approaches: \bgrm, in which a subset of backgrounds are removed during the augmentation process, \bgrand, in which backgrounds are replaced with random backgrounds from other images in the mini-batch, and \bgswaps, in which a selection of backgrounds are swapped between positive and negative images to match backgrounds across the query and the negative, thereby explicitly penalizing background focus.
-In particular, we make the following contributions: \begin{itemize} \item We find sizeable improvements in performance across the spectrum of SSL methods.
-On MoCov2, \bgrm~ provides a 1.6\% gain on ImageNet linear classification top-1 accuracy, and \bgswaps~ confers an additional 0.4\% performance improvement beyond \bgrm.
-With SwAV, we reach 76.2\% ImageNet top-1 accuracy at 800 epochs with \bgrm, nearly matching supervised performance with ResNet-50.
+Specifically, we study three classes of approaches: \bgrm, in which a subset of backgrounds are removed during the augmentation process, \bgrand, in which backgrounds are replaced with random backgrounds from other images in the mini-batch, and \bgswaps, in which a selection of backgrounds are swapped between positive and negative images to match backgrounds across the query and the negative, thereby explicitly penalizing background focus.

-\item In contrast to SSL, background augmentations have no benefit for supervised training, demonstrating the importance of developing different augmentation approaches for self-supervised and supervised training.

-\item Background augmentations (especially \bgswaps) confer a significant performance boost on out-of-distribution settings, including the Backgrounds Challenge, ImageNet-A (natural adversarial examples), adversarial attacks, and ImageNet ReaL.
-Our novel \bgswaps~ augmentations provide further improvements over other investigated approaches including supervised, standard SSL, and \bgrm. \end{itemize}